RohanSangle/tictactoe_game/README.md

 Then went on with Play Vs CPU which was very very difficult.
 This was one of the part where i spent most of my time figuring out and learning the **minimax algorithm** for the CPU.
 Then i made a bunch of states which messed up a lot of things but then in the end sorted it all out.

-Last part was to leaen about how to use useEffect to save the current board even if the website refreshes or the website is closed.
+Last part was to leaen about how to use useEffect and localStorage to save the current board even if the website refreshes or the website is closed.

 ### Built with